Literary Arts Success Stories

 Meet our Alumni

-In the profiles below, our alumni from the Department of Literary Arts talk about why they chose Point Park University and how earning a degree in the fields of creative writing or English has given them a solid foundation to pursue their career goals.
+In the profiles below, our alumni from the Department of Literary Arts and Social Justice talk about why they chose Point Park University and how earning a degree in the fields of creative writing, English and social justice studies has given them a solid foundation to pursue their career goals.

 B.A. in English, 2005